Quantum Nuclei at Weakly Bonded Interfaces: The Case of Cyclohexane on Rh(111): Methods

 The quasi-harmonic ZPE-corrected energy of adsorption $E^{*}_{\rm{ads}}$ was calculated as a difference between the energy at the equilibrium distance and at $10$~\r{A} away from the surface, which is considered to be far enough to remove all molecule-surface interaction,

 where $h_{\rm{COM}}$ denotes the distance from the center of mass of the adsorbate to the Rh surface.
 Although $E^{*}_{\rm{ads}}$ is not a true adsorption energy, this procedure compensates spurious interactions that might appear in a particular simulation cell.
-For the ZPE contribution, we include either $(3N_m -3)$ or $3N_m$ molecular vibrations in PBE + $\rm{vdW^{surf}}$ or rev-vdW-DF2 calculations, respectively (see SI).
+For the ZPE contribution, we include $(3N_m -3)$ molecular vibrations.

 \textbf{\textit{Ab initio molecular dynamics:}} AiMD and aiPIMD simulations were carried out by connecting FHI-aims to the i-PI code~\cite{iPIv2}.
 For classical-nuclei MD, a timestep of 1 fs was used.
-For a PIMD, a smaller timestep of 0.5 fs was employed to handle high-frequency vibrations of a ring polymer.
+For PIMD simulations, a smaller timestep of 0.5 fs was employed.

 In order to accelerate sampling in the NVT ensemble, we applied a colored-noise generalized Langevin thermostat (GLE)\cite{GLE2009, GLE2010} to the classical-nuclei aiMD simulations.
 For the aiPIMD simulations, the PIGLET thermostat was used~\cite{PIGLET}.
 This approach preserves quantum distribution and gives a fast convergence of observables with respect to the number of replicas.
-The parameters for the thermostats are: 8 attached degrees of freedom (denoted as $\bm{s}$ in the paper~\cite{GLE2010}), the frequency range for a centroid is 0.32-3200 cm$^{-1}$ for $\rm{C_6H_{12}}$ and 0.23-2300 cm$^{-1}$ for $\rm{C_6D_{12}}$.
+The parameters for the thermostats are: 8 fictitious degrees of freedom $s$ ~\cite{GLE2010}, and a frequency range of 0.32-3200 cm$^{-1}$ for $\rm{C_6H_{12}}$ and 0.23-2300 cm$^{-1}$ for $\rm{C_6D_{12}}$.
 The \textbf{A} and \textbf{C} matrices (as defined in~\cite{GLE2010}) are parameterized for $\hbar \omega / k_B T = 50$ using the GLE4MD library~\cite{gle4md}.
 We observed convergence with around 12 beads for the adsorbate atoms (H) at 150 K within this setup.
-We have calculated 6 independent trajectories of total length of 11 ps for $\rm{C_6H_{12}}$, 5 trajectories of total length of 25 ps for $\rm{C_6D_{12}}$, and 5 trajectories of total length of 97 ps for classical-nuclei cyclohexane.
-The thermalization time is not included in the numbers provided.
+After thermalization, we have calculated 7 independent trajectories of total length of 32 ps for $\rm{C_6H_{12}}$, 5 trajectories of total length of 30 ps for $\rm{C_6D_{12}}$, and 5 trajectories of total length of 97 ps for classical-nuclei cyclohexane.

-The effect of nuclear fluctuations on electronic observables (work function, electronic density of states, etc.) were calculated as the average of single-point calculations from aiPIMD trajectories through the following general expression
+The effects of nuclear fluctuations on electronic observables (work function, electronic density of states, etc.) were calculated as the average of single-point calculations from aiPIMD trajectories through the following general expression